buzden/deptycheck/README.md

 genStrPairs = [| MkX genSomeStrings genMoreStrings |]
 ```

+> **Note**
+>
+> The number of alternatives acquired by `alternativesOf` function of an applicative combination
+> of two generators is a product of numbers of alternatives of those generators.

 Unlike, say, in QuickCheck, generators can be empty.
 This is important for dependent types.
 For example, `Fin 0` is not inhabited,